magicbell/magicbell-swift/README.md

 ```

 MagicBell will keep that device token stored temporarly in memory and send it as soon as new users are declared via
-`MagicBell.forUser`.
+`MagicBellClient.forUser`.

-Whe a user is disconnected (`MagicBell.removeUserFor`), the device token is automatically unregistered for that user.
+Whe a user is disconnected (`MagicBellClient.removeUserFor`), the device token is automatically unregistered for that
+user.

 ## Contributing